Energy harvesting: Printed thermoelectric generators for power generation

-Category: Environment Hits: 1Thermoelectric generators, TEGs for short, convert ambient heat into electrical power.
+Category: Environment Hits: 2Thermoelectric generators, TEGs for short, convert ambient heat into electrical power.
 They enable maintenance-free, environmentally friendly, and autonomous power supply of the continuously growing number of sensors and devices for the Internet of Things (IoT) and recovery of waste heat.
 Scientists have now developed three-dimensional component architectures based on novel, printable thermoelectric materials.

 Read more https://www.sciencedaily.com/releases/2021/02/210205104222.htm